JackMatusiewicz/RayTracer/Talk.md

 Super simple!

 Replace I with I / r2 where r is the radius of the circle the collision point makes with the centre of the light (this defines light falloff) - only for point lights!
+    We'll call these spot lights, they're a position in the world, with the I is divided by r^2.